"Frontend is dead."

 1. AI writes good boilerplate

 GitHub Copilot and Claude can absolutely generate a button or a basic form in seconds.
 They eliminate the repetitive scaffolding developers hate writing.
 But skipping boilerplate isn't the same as designing a system.
-A junior developer can prompt their way to a functional page, but they often lack the context to know why the code works or how to fix it when it breaks under load.

 Tip